baptistemesta/intellij-maven-toolkit/README.md

 =======================

-This plugin just allow to merge 2 maven module.
+This plugin allows merging 2 or more maven modules.

 Usage
 ------
-* select 2 modules
+* select 2 or more modules
 * right click
 * click on maven > merge modules

-This will merge the first selected modules in the second one.
+This will merge all selected modules.
 It also handle the update of dependencies.

 In addition you can also merge a child project into its parent.